source-separation/tutorial/_sources/basics/representations.md

 As we will touch on later in this tutorial, it is hard to model the phase of a signal.
-Therefore most source separation approaches only operate on the some variant of the spectrogram that does not explicitly represent phase in each {term}`TF bin`.
+Therefore most source separation approaches only operate on the some variant of the spectrogram that does not explicitly represent phase in each TF bin.
 A visualization of four types of spectrograms is shown in {numref}`spectrograms`.

 **Magnitude Spectrogram**